 - Contributes to how equity and justice related to one or more of the four key issues identified in River Network’s 2018 strategic plan: Safe, clean, affordable drinking water; resilient cities and communities, robust and effective water laws and policies, and healthy rivers in agricultural landscapes.

 - Uses innovative strategies and techniques to achieve significant and inclusive results.

 - Inspires, energizes and supports others to make a difference.

 - Goes “above & beyond” what is expected in their job or community.

 - Has a vision for how they can use the “Emerging Leader” platform to increase the impact of their work.

-The Emerging Leader Award recipient will be honored at a celebratory banquet during River Network’s annual conference, River Rally.
-As part of this recognition, River Network will provide financial assistance to cover travel, lodging, and registration expenses to support their attendance at River Rally 2019, with the hope that the awardee will participate in the entire conference.
+The Emerging Leader Award recipient will be honored at a celebratory reception during River Network’s annual conference, River Rally.
+As part of this recognition, River Network will provide financial assistance to cover travel, lodging, and registration expenses to support the recipient’s attendance at River Rally 2020, with the hope that the awardee will participate in the entire conference.
 Additionally, River Network will provide a small honorarium, to encourage the recipient to share their perspectives, knowledge, and insights with our national audience through blogging, webinars, and presentation opportunities based on their interests and availability until the next River Rally.

 Self-Nomination Application Process